How much do international calls from the UK cost?

 Generally, an international calling add-on will add between £3-£15 per month to your bill.

-These aren’t considered to be bad value.
+These prices aren’t considered to be bad value.
 But they’re not your only option.
 And if you’re keen to keep costs down, they may not be your best option either.

 That’s because some networks, such as Lebara and LycaMobile, include generous amounts of overseas calls as part of your monthly calls allowance.